peytondmurray/CV/peyton_murray_cv.typ

       \~40 CI/CD workflows spread across multiple projects.
     - Built and released Python code in addition to C/C++ and Rust for performance-critical applications.
-    - Led design and delivery for open source contracts as tech lead for teams of 5-10 engineers on projects used by millions of developers, including NumPy, SciPy, Jupyter, Ray, TensorFlow.
-Delivered all contracts on schedule and within budget.
-    - Mentored and advocated for a global team of junior engineers; managed multiple open-source contracts simultaneously.

   ],
   [],